 I guess this is just another sign-o-the times that nothing is free in this day and age, and now the Internet, that one last cool place that was free, is free no more.
 For the record I believe I have 30 free views (i could go through that in a day, no problem) per month, for now.
 However we all know that will soon be reduced to 20 and then to 15, 10, 5 and surely to 0.
 I guess Autosport is trying to wean me off my steady diet of free news gently, isn’t that so sweet of Autosport, how considerate.
 Whatever.

 I suppose Autosport’s logic is that I will end up being a paying customer.
 Well I have just one word for you, Mr. Autosport Accountant.
 Actually I have several: YallaF1, BBC F1, Planet F1, James Allen on F1, Joe Saward, ESPNF1, Speed, Adam Cooper, Peter Windsor, Formula1.com, Formula1OnLive.com, and I have not even touched the surface of all the foreign language websites.

 The list is almost endless.
 Autosport, what are you thinking?
-It doesn’t cost you anything when I look at your site, except its an opportunity to gain a fan that might buy the money articles some day, or the print magazine.
+It doesn’t cost you anything when I look at your site, except its an opportunity to gain a fan that might buy the money articles some day, or the print magazine which I purchase on a regular basis.
 You are not losing money by making your site free to me.
 I will not be paying for access, therefore you are not going to make any money on me, except for the fact that you can sell more ads since my eyeballs go to your site multiple times everyday, but I guess that soon will not be the case, will it?
-And if by chance I did want to pay for your content, it will be for the magazine from my local newsstand.
 Oh yeah, and I really do have one more word for you.
 Bitches!
 I’m out of here. -jp